 Disclaimer: Colour and size of text were randomly generated for aesthetic purposes and must not be taken as data visualization

-The six National Themes for Discernment are inspired by the data and call us toward the future.
-As we move into this second stage of preparation for the Plenary Council, we continue to seek the wisdom of the Holy Spirit.
+The six National Themes for Discernment were inspired by the data and called us toward the future.
+As we moved into this second stage of preparation for the Plenary Council, we continued to seek the wisdom of the Holy Spirit.